 Readings are taken from two sources.
-I will ask that you read three books and several sources available on the class web site.
+I will ask that you read two books and several sources available on the class web site.
 The books, available at the campus bookstore and are on reserve at the library, are:

 DeSipio, Louis, and Rodolfo O. de la Garza.
-1998.
-Making Americans, Remaking America: Immigration and Immigrant Policy.
+2015.
+U.S. Immigration in the Twenty-First Century: Making Americans, Remaking America.
 Boulder, CO: Westview Press.